 Buying a business is a serious undertaking and a decision that must not be rushed.
 That is why Snap-on makes no excuses for having a lengthy application programme that not only includes a number of meetings, but also a minimum of three days spent with existing dealers in their territories.
 With many unique features that sets it apart from other opportunities on the market (including being an established company with a comprehensive product line, on-going training and assistance, financing and credit assistance programmes), a Snap-on mobile dealership is well worth investigating.

 What type of person does this business suit?

-Like all owner-operated businesses, it requires a highly motivated individual to make a success of this opportunity, and although a person who is technically savvy, with sales experience could be better suited to this business, this is by no means a pre-requisite.
+Like all owner-operated businesses, Snap-on dealerships requires a highly motivated individual to make a success of this opportunity, and although a person who is technically savvy, with sales experience could be better suited to this business, this is by no means a pre-requisite.
 Support in the form of a family member to assist with the everyday running of the business, and perhaps the book-keeping & reporting side would also be an advantage.

 What expansion opportunities are available?

 Snap-on dealerships offers successful owners the opportunity to apply for a second territory.
 This is quite common in other countries where the dealership is well established.
 It is not uncommon for the original business owner to have invested in a second territory for a family member or sibling.
 This option would need to be considered very carefully and in collaboration & with final approval by Snap-on management.

 For more information about owning and operating your own Snap-On Mobile Dealership, contact the Business Manager on 031 569 7637, email:email@example.com or visit: www.snapon.co.za